-In this booklet, there is a story called Shadow, some information called Moving House and some questions.
+In this booklet, there is a story called How to Count Crocodiles, some information called Crocodiles and some questions.

-Ask the children to look at page 2 of their booklet or display poster 1a (useful words).
-Discuss the vocabulary listed to ensure the children understand what the words mean.
+Ask the children to look at page 2 of their booklet or display poster 1a (characters and useful words).
+Talk about the two characters in the story and discuss the vocabulary listed to ensure the children understand what the words mean.
 Talk about the letters and sounds in each of the words to ensure that the children will recognise each of them when they meet them in the text.